How to Live the Digital Nomad Coach or Trainer Remote Lifestyle:

 If you are displeased with your current situation, or even the conditions in your city, county, state, region or country, YOU HAVE GREAT ALTERNATIVES.
 Become a nomadic training and coaching pro.
 Life is short, so live one filled with adventure.

 If you think this is NOT possible, please acknowledge the following statement: “You have never completed in-depth research on each of the topics you are about to read.”
 So, it makes sense if you don’t yet know of the incredible opportunities that await you.
 They are waiting for you now.

 A quick trip back in history: In 2007, Tim Ferriss wrote the now-infamous “4-Hour Work Week” which detailed his adventures around the world including Tango dancing in Argentina, city tours, and martial arts competitions in China while outsourcing his business and responsibilities.
 He was able to work just 4 hours per week for years while traveling the world.
 This iconic book influenced and changed the lives of millions of people around the world.
 Suddenly, people realized they can have a life of adventure while making a great living.
 Over time, this lifestyle became known as being a “digital nomad”.

-Today: The digital nomad community is growing worldwide.
+Today: The digital nomad and remote work community is growing worldwide – FAST.
 Due to technology, better travel options, and a massive shift in “business as usual” you can train and coach clients who live anywhere in the world while you live or travel anywhere in the world.

 What is the definition of a digital nomad?
 According to Investopedia.com, Digital nomads are people who are location-independent and use technology to perform their job.
 Digital nomads work remotely, telecommuting rather than being physically present at a company’s headquarters or office.
 In many other cases, they operate their own businesses and offer various products or services to customers regionally or globally.